hsf-training/analysis-essentials/python/learning.md

 Pythonic style emphasises clean, readable code, with consistent formatting and useful comments.
 The most important thing is to be consistent.
-You can consult [PEP8][pep8], the official Python style recommendations, if you're unsure or to want to settle a dispute like `lower_case_functions` versus `upperCaseFunctions`.
+You can consult [PEP8][pep8], the official Python style recommendations, if you're unsure or want to settle a dispute like `lower_case_functions` versus `upperCaseFunctions`.
 Which of these two methods is easier to read?